Master System Design

 His research focuses specifically on accelerating professional growth for early-career software engineers—the exact challenge this course addresses.
 After working as a software engineer at Centers for Medicare & Medicaid Services, AncestryDNA, and Morgan Stanley, and later leading engineering teams at Pinterest, Kay recognized that junior engineers need systematic frameworks, not just years of experience.

-This course series represents his proven framework for transforming engineers from code writers into AI-safe system thinkers.
+This course series represents his proven framework for developing architectural thinking skills.
 Through years of teaching and mentoring at UC Berkeley, Kay distilled complex system design into universal building block patterns that work across every platform from Instagram to Netflix to Uber.

 Complete Course Series